mathspp/mathspp/pages/02.blog/03.til/071.generator-method-close/item.md

 If I understood correctly, Maxim claimed that there was a common pattern with some infinite loops implemented in terms of `while True:`.
 In certain situations, those loops can get messy because of the logic used inside the loop to determine when to use the keyword `break`!

+This is relevant because calling `close` on the generator that we are iterating over will _prevent the next iteration_ but it will finish running the code of the current iteration.
+On the other hand, the keyword `break` will exit the loop altogether as soon as it is encountered, skipping the remainder of the code in the loop.

 This was a very specific use case for `close`, but `close` can be used with any generator; it doesn't have to be an infinite one.